 Banking, superannuation, and financial services industries can utilise the death checks service as part of ongoing account monitoring to ensure customer and member details are up-to-date.
 Use cases include superannuation funds or financial institutions verifying an individual is deceased if a person calls to close the deceased’s account.
 Institutions that charge “fees for no service” can use this service to ensure no fees are charged to the deceased; a high-profile use case of this “fees for no service” to customers, including the deceased, emerged as one of the biggest scandals from the Australian Royal Commission into misconduct in the banking, superannuation, and financial services industry.

-Many of the methodologies used by criminals to commit identity crimes are widely available from open sources.
+Many of the methodologies used by criminals to commit identity theft are widely available from open sources.
 Some of these methodologies seek to exploit vulnerabilities in Australia’s identity infrastructure that have been known for more than 15 years.
 In most cases, tombstone fraud could be prevented through checks against death records whenever an application for an identity credential is lodged.
 DVS has launched real-time systems across Australia to make these checks more widely available that is updated daily being the most concise and accurate information to confirm the authenticity of someone’s death.
 Data Zoo is a key player in the Australian market providing death checks for preventing tombstone fraud – an approved Data Service Broker for the Australian Death Check.

 Why you should conduct an Australian Death Check with Data Zoo